 What embedded accessibility work looks like in practice

-In design review.
 I join design critiques or review Figma files during the sprint before development starts.
-I flag issues while they are cheap: a missing focus state here, a contrast failure there, a custom component pattern that will need specific ARIA behaviour.
+I flag issues while they are cheap, a missing focus state here, a contrast failure there, a custom component pattern that will need specific ARIA behaviour.
 Designers get specific, actionable feedback they can act on before handoff.
+Designers might not understand, they might pushback and this is where the education comes in.

-During development.
 I am available on Slack or your equivalent for questions as work is built.
-A developer spending twenty minutes trying to recall the correct ARIA pattern for a combobox component is a normal situation.
+A developer spending twenty minutes trying to recall the correct aria pattern for a combobox component is a normal situation.
 Being able to ask a specialist and get the answer in five minutes, with a code example, is the difference between accessible work going in and a TODO comment going in.

-In pull request review.
-I can be added as an optional reviewer on frontend PRs touching interactive UI.
+I can be added as an reviewer on frontend PRs touching interactive UI.
 I review the implementation against the design intent and acceptance criteria and flag accessibility issues before they merge.
 This is earlier and cheaper than catching them in QA or in a post-launch audit.
+Developers get in-context review, they get resources, feedback.

 What changes when accessibility is embedded

-That is the intended outcome.
-An embedded engagement is not about creating a dependency on me.
-It is about raising the team’s baseline so that accessible UI is the default rather than the exception.
+That is the intended outcome, an embedded engagement is not about creating a dependency on me.
+It is about raising the team’s baseline so that accessible UI is the default rather than something that needs to be bolted on.

 Get in touch to discuss embedded availability